KhaledTamerAly/FlightCompanyWebsite/README.md

 No Bugs in build...
 Yet. :upside_down_face:

 # Code Style
-In Client side, we use a mix of Class-based ReactJS Components and Functional-based ReactJS Components, while usually depending on the later.
+In Client side, we use a mix of Class-based ReactJS Components and Functional-based ReactJS Components, while usually depending on the latter.
 It's usually less verbose and easier to understand.
 Hooks in particular provide a smooth experience with ReactJS.

 # Tech/Framework used
 - MongoDB/Mongoose